 Dr. Seth Lederman, our Chief Executive Officer and Chairman of the Board, and Dr. Donald Landry, one of our directors, are the primary founders of Tonix Sub.
 We have entered into various transactions with several companies under their control, including L&L Technologies, Plumbline, Targent Pharmaceuticals, LLC and Lederman & Co.
-In 2010, we entered into two-year consulting agreements with L&L Technologies for scientific and medical consulting services, and Lederman & Co. for clinical development, strategic, management and operational consulting services.
-In consideration for its services, L&L Technologies receives \$96,000 per annum.
-The consulting agreement renews automatically for subsequent terms of one year at \$96,000 per annum.
+In 2010, we entered into a two-year consulting agreement with Lederman & Co. for clinical development, strategic, management and operational consulting services.
 Lederman & Co. received \$250,000 per annum for its services, until August 1, 2011, when it received \$127,000 per annum until such time as we closed on the 2012 Financing.
 We first closed on the 2012 Financing in January 2012, and effective February 1, 2012, Lederman & Co. receives \$250,000 per annum for its services.
 The consulting agreement renews automatically for subsequent terms of one year at \$250,000 per annum.
-Additionally, on September 9, 2011, L&L Technologies, Targent Pharmaceuticals, LLC and Lederman & Co. purchased \$265,000 principal amount of convertible Notes.
-Such notes were converted into Debentures on October 7, 2011 and in January 2012 such Debentures were converted into the 2012 Financing.